Liveness DetectionUsing Live Human Features for Enhanced Verification

 Challenge & Response

-This active liveness check might instruct users to blink, move their heads, smile, or perform some other action.
-This is done to differentiate between real people and false representations like 2D photos or video replays.
+The system might instruct a user to blink, move their head, smile, or perform some other action to differentiate between real people and photos or videos.

 Depth & Motion Perception

-3D liveness checks can map a user's face, offering a more nuanced approach to facial recognition that thwarts 2D spoofing attempts.
-Depth perception gathers intricate information about facial expressions and subtle movement.
+3D liveness checks can map a user's face, gathering more nuanced information about facial expressions and subtle movements.

 Eye Movement & Pupil Dilation